Learn to Code From Home: Where to Start and What to Study

 Getting a Coding Education

-To begin, it's worth diving into some IT for beginners classes.
 Coders and programmers work within the IT umbrella, and while courses like these cover programming, they also break down how it plays into a larger system of collaboration between hardware, software, security, and infrastructure.

-Keep an eye out for introductions to specialty certification resources like CompTIA, which is a well-respected organization that issues professional certifications in the world of IT.
 You can find CompTIA courses in IT bundles, and from there you can explore full CompTIA bundles that prep you for certification exams, which can then potentially help you secure programming and IT work from home.

 From IT you can then choose to lean more specifically into introductory coding.
-With these resources, you can find digestible and affordable beginner bootcamps with important focuses and languages like Python, Raspberry Pi, Ruby on Rails 6, and more.
-This can be massively helpful in finding a passion and a path when studying and going out for jobs.
+With these resources, you can find digestible and affordable beginner boot camps with important focuses and languages like Python, Raspberry Pi, Ruby on Rails 6, and more.

 Let's take a closer look at some of the specialty areas within the world of programming, so you can start to imagine where your journey to becoming a coder might take you.